sacredSatan/trenchess/README.md

 It was too far away, so this project started as a temporary measure, to figure out game logic while I learned to do 3d modelling.

-The engine is not a traditional chess engine, that predicts best moves, and evaluates game position.
+The engine is not a traditional chess engine that predicts best moves, and evaluates game position.
 I'm not skilled enough to write that, but I've kept myself from reading up about writing chess engines because I wanted to come up with solutions to everything myself.

 ## State of the release